crvander/FinDL_Fintech_DeepLearning/reports/documantation.md

 ## `download_data()`:

-    Function to gather training dataset from different sources.
+[`download_data()`](https://github.com/crvander/capstoneproj2023/blob/14b75f083c2bc08f166ec30d2a941047951afcaf/src/data/make_dataset.py#L44) is a function to gather training dataset from different sources.
 This function will download datasets from Kaggle API and save them to the data/raw folder.
 If the dataset already exists, ignore and continue to the next dataset.

-    Return None.
+**Return:** None

-    No additional arguments required for this function.
+**No additional arguments required for this function.**

 data/make_dataset.py

 ## `save_data(df)`:

-    Function to split and save the preprocessed dataset to appropriate destinations.
+`save_data(df)` is a function to split and save the preprocessed dataset to appropriate destinations.

 Split:
     - split the preprocessed data into training and testing portions based on customized training size.

 Save:
     - The training and testing dataset will be saved at user desired destination.
     - Default destination is data/temp.

-    Return None.
+**Return:** None

-    Parameters:
+**Parameters**:
-        - df: pd.dataframe, dataset that is in need of splitting and saving.
+-`df`: pd.dataframe, dataset that is in need of splitting and saving.

 data/make_dataset.py